ttroy1/meleetrix/README.md

 ### Usage

 Two small shell scripts have been provided to get started, both of which are located in the library's main folder.
-You main want to modify the stop.sh script if it will interfere with similarly named processes from other applications.
+You may want to modify the stop.sh script if it will interfere with similarly named processes from other applications.

 I recommend against starting the script while a game is in progress - while slp-realtime will generally catch up to the current game state, there can also be unexpected behavior.